Ammonia: Combustion

-The combustion of ammonia in air is very difficult in the absence of a catalyst (such as platinum gauze or warm chromium(III) oxide), due to the relatively low heat of combustion, a lower laminar burning velocity, high auto-ignition temperature, high heat of vapourization, and a narrow flammability range.
+The combustion of ammonia in air is very difficult in the absence of a catalyst (such as platinum gauze or warm chromium(III) oxide), due to the relatively low heat of combustion, a lower laminar burning velocity, high auto-ignition temperature, high heat of vapourisation, and a narrow flammability range.
 However, recent studies have shown that efficient and stable combustion of ammonia can be achieved using swirl combustors, thereby rekindling research interest in ammonia as a fuel for thermal power production.
 The flammable range of ammonia in dry air is 15.15–27.35% and in 100% relative humidity air is 15.95–26.55%.
 For studying the kinetics of ammonia combustion, knowledge of a detailed reliable reaction mechanism is required, but this has been challenging to obtain.

 Precursor to organonitrogen compounds

 Ammonia is a direct or indirect precursor to most manufactured nitrogen-containing compounds.
 It is the precursor to nitric acid, which is the source for most N-substituted aromatic compounds.

 Amines can be formed by the reaction of ammonia with alkyl halides or, more commonly, with alcohols: